 3. Explicitly link the basic science to management implications and policy.
 It is our opinion that a simple description and definition of the scientific evidence and how it can be linked to evidence-based decision making for environmental challenges is a useful tactic to consider when writing about most basic environmentally relevant science.
-In the wildlife-human challenge, perception of loss and actual losses are not necessarily equivalent, and culture (not direct experience) is shaping subsequent conflicts (Dickman et al., 2014).
+In the wildlife-human challenge, perception of loss and actual losses are not necessarily equivalent, and culture is shaping subsequent conflicts (Dickman et al., 2014).
 Consequently, a clear and balanced statement of evidence can highlight limitations in the science relative to the social acceptability of a solution (Bonebrake et al., 2018).
 Do not overstate the link or stretch the implications too far.
 When this happens, it can undermine legitimate links between evidence and implementation.